 Emily believes that problems lie outside of a person and exist in the interactions between that person, their family, and the enivornment.
 Also, in difficult times, everyone learns to communicate and cope in ways that meet a need, but that can sometimes lead to causing distress and more problems.
 The key is understanding the maladaptive coping mechanisms and communication patterns and then working together to co-construct new patterns that promote health and healing.

-Emily is a certified trainer of the Risking Connection model of trauma-informed care and is trained Phases 1 and 2 in Brainspotting.
+Emily is a certified trainer of the Risking Connection model of trauma-informed care and is trained Phases 1 and 2 in Brainspotting as well as a specialized training for Brainspotting and Addictions.
 She is at MFT3 on Monday, Wednesday, Friday and Saturday.